You can build a child theme for Divi (or Extra) in just a few simple steps.

-There are certain situations that will require you to use a Divi child theme to prevent any customizations you make to your Divi theme files or plugin files from being lost when updates are made to the parent files.
+Certain situations will require you to use a Divi child theme to prevent any customizations you make to your Divi theme files or plugin files from being lost when updates are made to the parent files.

 The easiest way to add a child theme for a new install of Divi would be to download this free blank child theme, upload it via Appearance > Themes > Add new, and activate it.
 You then have a starter child theme ready to add any customizations needed.
 You do not need to use a generator or plugin at all!

-There are other options for creating a child theme including using one of the online Divi child theme generators such as the original Divi Space generator, the elegant marketplace child theme maker, or using a free WordPress plugin to create one.
+There are other options for creating a child theme including using one of the online Divi child theme generators such as the Divi Space generator or using a free WordPress plugin to create one.

 With the introduction of the Divi Theme Builder, there is less need for adding a child theme for Divi, but there are still occasions when one should be used.
 If you are wondering “Do I need a child theme with Divi?”, then follow these guidelines;